thomas-mangin/vyos-documentation/docs/configuration/service/dhcp-server.rst

 These settings can be configured on the global level and overridden on the scope level, i.e. for individual shared networks or subnets.
 See examples below.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update force-updates
+.. cfgcmd:: set service dhcp-server dynamic-dns-update send-updates [ enable
+   | disable ]

-   If set on global level, updates for all scopes will be enabled, except if explicitly disabled on the scope level.
-If unset, updates will only be sent for scopes, where ``force-updates`` is explicity enabled.
+   If set to ``enable`` on global level, updates for all scopes will be enabled, except if explicitly set to ``disable`` on the scope level.
+If set to ``disable``, updates will only be sent for scopes, where ``send-updates`` is explicity set to ``enable``.

+   This model is followed for a few behavioral settings below: if the option is not set, the setting is inherited from the parent scope.
+You can override the parent scope setting by setting the option explicitly.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update force-no-update
+.. cfgcmd:: set service dhcp-server dynamic-dns-update force-update [ enable
+   | disable ]

-   VyOS will ignore client request to not update DNS records and send DDNS update requests regardless.
+   VyOS will ignore client request not to update DNS records and send DDNS update requests regardless.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update force-client-update
+.. cfgcmd:: set service dhcp-server dynamic-dns-update force-update-both [ enable
+   | disable ]

    VyOS will override client DDNS request settings and always update both forward and reverse DNS records.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update update-on-renew
+.. cfgcmd:: set service dhcp-server dynamic-dns-update update-on-renew [ enable
+   | disable ]

    Issue DDNS update requests on DHCP lease renew.
 In busy networks this may generate a lot of traffic.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update use-conflict-resolution
+.. cfgcmd:: set service dhcp-server dynamic-dns-update conflict-resolution [ enable
+   | disable ]

    Use RFC-4703 conflict resolution.
 This algorithm helps in situation when multiple clients reserve same IP addresses or advertise identical hostnames.